Step by Step Woond Finishing Technique and Wood Finish Recipe For Custom Drum Builders!

 to chase away any bleed-back.
 Wait at least a day between

-coats.
 Custom Drum Wood Finishing Step 10.)
 Mix seven

 parts of tung oil with one part of mineral spirits.
 Paint